sujancse/php-csv-exporter/README.md

 ## Overview
-A fast and tiny PHP library to export data to csv, excel etc.
-The library is based of PHP generator.
-It used only 20MB memory to download 5 Million data.
+A fast and tiny PHP library to export data to CSV, Excel, etc. The library is based on a PHP generator.
+It used only 20MB memory to download 5 Million data, whereas without generator it will take up to 500MB of memory.
 Tested on Laravel 6.

 ### Installation
 ```$xslt